 The school follows the modified National Curriculum of England which is adapted to meet the needs of international students.

-Foundation Stage 2 follows the Early Years Foundation Framework.
+Foundation Stage 1 and 2 follows the Early Years Foundation Framework.

 What subjects will my child learn?

 - Languages including Arabic (Arabic Students in accordance with SEC directives) )

 - Islamic Studies (in accordance with SEC directives)

 - History (including Qatari history in accordance with SEC directives)

 The school uses a topic-based approach to learning where combinations of subjects are woven into a particular theme.
 The themes reflect the real world around us which makes learning more meaningful for your child.